-If you use this method, you’ll need a chainsaw, a shovel, and you’ll also need to rent a stump grinder.
-The average cost to rent one is between $100 and $400.
+The average cost to rent a stump grinder is between $100 and $400.
 They can be found at your local home improvement stores such as Lowe’s or Home Depot.
 Or you can rent one from an equipment store such as Sunbelt.

-Because of the debris involved, it’s important to wear the right safety gear.
+Pro Tip: Because of the debris involved, it’s important to wear the right safety gear.
 This includes fully covering your body with pants, a long sleeve shirt, and protective headgear and glasses.

 Depending on the size and location of the tree, you’ll grind down anywhere from 2 to 4 or more inches.
 After you’ve completed this, use your shovel once again to dig up tree roots that were attached to the trunk.